Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Dabrowski's Theory of Positive Disintegration and Overexcitabilities (OEs) are often attributed as characteristics of gifted children.
 Visit the Dabrowski's Overexcitabilities (OE's) for information, research and even a lesson plan on these theories!

-Everyone is concerned about the Social and Emotional well-being of the gifted child, but many teachers and parents disagree about the best ways to facilitate healthy social and emotional development in the gifted child.
 And like other characteristics of gifted children, the social-emotional aspects of life often seem extreme.
 When you need more information, Depression and Suicide can help provide resources and information, but first and foremost, seek professional help.
 Grief & Mourning can also be very strong emotional reactions in gifted children; these books and resources can help you through difficult times.

 Learning Styles vary from individual to individual, but the majority of children and the majority of educators share a common learning style.
 Some gifted children have very unique learning styles, which further differentiates them from other children, and further frustrates the relationships between teacher and student..
 Visual-Spatial Learners often cause great concern to the classroom teacher, and the parent at home.